clecap/dante-wiki-production/README.md

 5. Wait several minutes until completion.

-<b>Note:</b>  If you repeat the installation, no questions will be asked, but the file `dante/private/generated-conf-file.sh.sh` will be used.
-If you want to change the answers you gave in the first installation, you should edit this file manually
+<b>Note:</b>
-or delete it before running the installation again.
+If you repeat the installation, no questions will be asked, but the file `dante/private/generated-conf-file.sh.sh` will be used.
+If you want to change the answers you gave in the first installation, you should edit this file manually or delete it before running the installation.

 <details>
 <summary><b>Explanations:</b> (Click on triangle)</summary>